 An auto accident lawyer can ensure that you receive the compensation you deserve by negotiating a settlement for all of your damages.
 If a settlement cannot be reached, your lawyer can file a lawsuit and represent you in court.

-Car Accident Lawyers Can Help You Get a Fair Settlement
+Our Car Accident Lawyers Can Help You Get a Fair Settlement

 If you find yourself dealing with a low insurance company settlement offer, an experienced car accident attorney may help you get more money for your claim.
-With Great West Injury Lawyers on your side, you can focus on getting better while your lawyer can negotiate on your behalf.
+With Great West Injury Law on your side, you can focus on getting better while your lawyer can negotiate on your behalf.